Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-It is easy to see that a neigbourhood of that nodes is not topologically equivalent to a piece of ${\bf C}$ but to two disks joined by their centers (fig. \ref{node}).
+The neighborhood of these nodes are topologically equivalent to two disks joined by their centers, a situation depicted in fig.~\ref{node}.

-We will say that one of this surfaces in the boundary of the moduli space is of type $\Delta_{i}$ if the degenerate surface splits a genus $g$ surface into two joined surfaces of genus $i$ and $g-i$ (fig. \ref{Delta}).
-By $\Delta_{0}$ we denote those surfaces in which a homologically non-trivial cycle is pinched off and we obtain a genus $g-1$ surface with two points identified.
-This surfaces can be obtained by sewing Riemann surfaces with sewing parameter $q=0$.
+Let us introduce some notation.
+We say that a surface in the boundary of the moduli space is of type~$\Delta_{i}$ if the degenerate surface splits a genus-$g$ surface into two joined surfaces of genus~$i$ and~$g-i$~(see fig. \ref{Delta}).
+By $\Delta_{0}$ we denote, on the other hand, those surfaces where a homologically non-trivial cycle is pinched off, as in fig.~\ref{pinched}, and the result is a surface of genus~$g-1$ where two points are identified\footnote{These two kinds of nodes are respectively known as splitting and non-splitting.}.
+This latter type of surfaces can be obtained by applying the sewing technique discussed in sec.~\ref{sec:int+moduli} to a Riemann surface and taking the sewing parameter~$q=0$.

-We now present the construction of the operator formalism for higher genus Riemann surfaces.
-In sec.
-3.3 we studied the operator formalism in the cylinder by passing to the punctured complex plane where any correlation function can be represented as
+We now present the construction of the operator formalism on a genus-$g$ Riemann surfaces.
+In sec.~\ref{sec:quantization_bosonic} we learned how scattering amplitudes on the sphere could be written as correlation function on the punctured complex plane~$\mathbb{C}^{*}$ of the type